 These two devices are almost the same, they have the same working principle, and produce the same results, but on a different scale.
 While grease traps have a flow rate of fewer than 50 gallons of water per minute, a grease interceptor has a flow rate of more than 50 gallons per minute.

-How a grease trap works.
+How a grease trap works

-Grease trap has a reservoir tank that holds wastewater.
+The grease trap has a reservoir tank that holds wastewater.
 It cools down the warm or hot oily/greasy water and then begins the separation process.
 Since fats, oil, and grease (FOG) is lighter than water, it rises to the top, allowing the grease trap to collect it.
 The residual water is then allowed to flow down the sewer.
 It acts as a filter to remove FOG from entering the waste system.

-Issues and challenges with grease traps.
+Issues and challenges with grease traps

-- Clogging in the crossover line.
+- Clogging in the crossover line

 A grease trap has two compartments.
 The first compartment helps separate solid and liquid wastes while the second compartment allows the water to be released into the sewer.
-When there is any obstruction, water level in the initial compartment will either overflow or exceed the normal limit.
+When there is any obstruction, the water level in the initial compartment will either overflow or exceed the normal limit.

-- Clogging in incoming pipe-line.
+- Clogging in incoming pipe-line

 Most of the back up in the plumbing fixture of commercial kitchens is due to this reason.

-- Clogging in the outgoing pipe-line.
+- Clogging in the outgoing pipe-line

-Overflowing in both the compartments will occur when there is obstruction in the outgoing line.
+Overflowing in both the compartments will occur when there is an obstruction in the outgoing line.
 This prevents the wastewater from flowing out of the tank, which eventually diminishes the capacity of the grease trap.
 This may also bring the entire grease trap unit to a halt.

-- A filled grease trap or overflowing grease trap.
+- A filled grease trap or overflowing grease trap

 This usually happens when wastes from the first compartment spill into the second compartment.
-This will eventually clog the incoming pipeline as well as and outgoing one.
+This will eventually clog the incoming pipeline as well as an outgoing one.
 To check this problem, just open the lid and dip a pole into the compartment.
 This will allow you to measure the depth.
 You will know the grease trap is saturated if the pole touches the bottom.

-- Rotten foul smell.
+- Rotten foul smell

 A rotten smell is another very common grease trap problem.
 It is also the worst of it all.
 Food particles stuck at the bottom of the tank are broken down by microorganisms.
-In the process, toxic wastes like hydrogen sulphide and sulphuric gases are emitted.
+In the process, toxic wastes like hydrogen sulfide and sulphuric gases are emitted.
 This is responsible for producing a foul smell.
 The rotten smell also enters your kitchen when the seal around the utility hole-cover, which is the opening to the grease trap, is deteriorated, loose or weak.
 The rotten smell from the grease traps can cause health issues too.

-Why you should keep a check on your grease trap at regular intervals.
+Why you should keep a check on your grease trap at regular intervals

-It minimises the possibility of:
+It minimizes the possibility of: